February 10, 2020

 This can be countered with a fast freezing process.
-So-called plate freezers allow for a shock-like freezing effect that will maximize the quality of frozen biopharmaceutical substances.
+So-called plate freezer allows for a shock-like freezing effect that will maximize the quality of frozen biopharmaceutical substances.

 Plate freezing leads to a speedy and at the same time controlled freezing of the valuable liquid solution contained in the single use bag.

-During the freezing process, the bags are protected by stainless-steel RoSS Shells, with the stainless steel offering the best possible temperature transfer from freezer to bag to liquid.
+During the freezing process, the bags are protected by stainless-steel RoSS single-use shell, with the stainless steel offering the best possible temperature transfer from freezer to bag to liquid.

 The following curve illustrates the freezing speed during single-use freezing: